 Special studies may also be done to evaluate the flow of fluid around the brain and spinal cord.

-Chiari I malformations that do not cause symptoms do not require treatment.
+Chiari Type 1 malformations that do not cause symptoms do not require treatment.
 Those that do cause symptoms will be treated based on individual symptoms and the degree of pressure on the brain.
 Medication may be recommended to help manage headaches and pain.

 Treatments to help manage symptoms that interfere with everyday life may include:

-Severe compression of brain tissue, a buildup of pressure in the brain or spinal cord, and types II and III will require surgery to prevent further damage.
+Severe compression of brain tissue, a buildup of pressure in the brain or spinal cord, and types 2 and 3 will require surgery to prevent further damage.
 Surgical options may include:

 Multiple surgeries may be needed.